Originally Published: July 15, 2019

 Step 8: Optimize for SEO & Analytics

-Search engine optimization (SEO) is important for the long-term success of your ecommerce business.
+Search engines now reward e-commerce sites that focus on helpful, relevant content and strong user experience.
+Search engine optimization (SEO) is important for the long-term success of your e-commerce business.
 SEO will help increase your visibility on Google and other search engines, driving organic traffic to your site.
 Make sure to:

-Use tools like Google Analytics to track visitor behavior and adjust your marketing and SEO strategies accordingly.
-Services like Semrush can help you track and optimize the SEO performance of your website.
-Tracking key metrics like conversion rates, bounce rates, and traffic sources will help you make smart, data-based decisions to grow your business.
+Tracking key metrics such as conversion rates, bounce rates, and traffic sources will help you make smart, data-driven decisions to grow your business.

 Step 9: Provide Excellent Customer Service